the message center

 • Follow your call handling process

-• Apply your defined criteria for routing and escalation
+• Apply your criteria for routing and escalation

 • Communicate clearly and professionally

-Live answering is part of the service, but how it is used — when it’s active, what it applies to, and how calls are handled — is entirely based on your preferences.
+Live answering is part of our service, but how it is used is your choice.

 Boundaries That Protect Your Practice

-Operator responsibilities are clearly defined in medical environments.
+Operator responsibilities are clearly structured in medical environments.

 • Diagnose